+There are several reasons a person can start hoarding.
 Cleaning services are often called upon for their expertise in extreme hoarding cases.
-The hoarding condition in recent years is being recognised and researched by many authorities.
+The hoarding condition in recent years is being recognized and researched by many authorities.
 Studies have identified numerous factors that contribute to the development of hoarding behaviour in different people, including personality types and past traumatic experiences.
 Why do people become compulsive hoarders?

-To start with, compulsive hoarding is defined as a mental disorder where someone acquires a lot of possessions, but fail to discard any of them.
-Sometimes these possessions can be useless, of limited value or even useful, but never used.
+To start with, compulsive hoarding is defined as a mental disorder where someone acquires a lot of possessions but fails to discard any of them.
+Sometimes these possessions can be useless, of limited value, or even useful, but never used.
 Hoarding makes your living space notably cluttered leaving no room for your daily activities.
 Here are reasons why people become hoarders.

 When a person suffers from depression and anxiety, they might start hoarding as a coping mechanism.
 Continuously acquiring unneeded items while at the same time not discarding any of their current possession is a behaviour demonstrated by people trying to overcome depression.

 Hoarders fear making the mistake of throwing away items they think might be valuable.
 This appears strange when you see a house full of clutter and rubbish.
 A hoarder’s perfectionist tendency tells them they need the clutter.

 Among all the reasons a person becomes a hoarder is when they become too attached emotionally to his/her possessions, they try to hold on to them even when they don’t need them or after acquiring new ones.
 Compulsive hoarders become too attached emotionally to their belongings to let them go.

 Compulsive hoarders have difficulty or the inability to categorize items into valuable and non-valuable.
 So everything to them has the same significant value, meaning they can’t recognize items that should be disposed of.